-Ms. Rolando’s extensive experience in condominiums, master planned communities and mixed use developments provides an exceptional background for advising clients on the sale, purchase and operation of distressed real estate, particularly fractured condominiums.
+Peggy’s experience in condominiums, master planned communities and mixed use developments provides an exceptional background for advising clients on the sale, purchase and operation of distressed real estate, particularly fractured condominiums and land developments.
 She works with lenders, bulk investors and receivers to craft and implement exit strategies for condominium and non-condominium residential, commercial and mixed use projects.

-Ms. Rolando was elected to the Board of Trustees of Florida State University in 2010.
-She is a member of the Board of Visitors of Florida State University College of Law and a member of the Board of Advisors of the Georgia Museum of Art, Athens, Georgia.
+Outside of her practice, Peggy serves on the Board of Trustees of Spring Hill College in Mobile, Alabama.
+She was a member of the Board of Trustees of Florida State University and has been a member of the Board of Visitors of Florida State University College of Law since 1994.
+Peggy was recently appointed to the Board of Trustees of The Ringling Museum in Sarasota, and is a member of the Board of Advisors of the Georgia Museum of Art in Athens.
 She also serves on the City of Coral Gables Historic Preservation Board.

 - Florida State University, J.D., with honors, 1978